opentraffic/reporter/README.md

   --cleanup CLEANUP     Should temporary files be removed or not
 ```

 Note that the program requires access to the map matching python module and a match config.
-The module is currently only available on linux and so the use of the program would depend on having access to a linux machine or docker.
+The module is currently only available on Linux and so the use of the program would depend on having access to a Linux machine or Docker.

 The program works by first spawning a bunch of threads to download the source data from the bucket provided.
 You can use a regex to limit the data downloaded to just those files which match the regex.
 As the threads are downloading the source data they are parsing it according to the valuer lambda used to extract the various important information from a given line of the file.
 It also uses the time pattern to parse the time strings from the source data as well.
 This parsed data will be stored in many separate files each containing only the data for a small number of unique vehicles.
-After that source data is parsed and accumulated, more threads are spawned to crawl over the files and for each one assemble the trace of a given vehicle, get its osmlr segments and store those in the appropriate time tile files according to the quantisation parameter.
-After all traces have been matched to osmlr segments another set of threads is spawned to sort the tiles contents and remove observations which to meet the privacy threshold specified.
-The tiles are then uploaded to s3 where the datastore can do further processing.
+After that source data is parsed and accumulated, more threads are spawned to crawl over the files and for each one assemble the trace of a given vehicle, get its OSMLR segments and store those in the appropriate time tile files according to the quantisation parameter.
+After all traces have been matched to OSMLR segments another set of threads is spawned to sort the tiles contents and remove observations which to meet the privacy threshold specified.
+The tiles are then uploaded to s3 where the Datastore can do further processing.
 To reduce processing time and requirements you can specify a bounding box although this still requires all the source data to be filtered so it doesn't affect the time spent downloading sources.

 The program can also allow you to resume processing at a certain phase.
-If for example you've downloaded all the data but stopped processing it during matching, you can resume with the matching process by using the the `--trace-dir` aregument.
+If for example you've downloaded all the data but stopped processing it during matching, you can resume with the matching process by using the the `--trace-dir` argument.
 Similarly if you want to resume after the matching has finished you can pass the `--match-dir` argument.

 [More documentation](./load-historical-data/README.md) is available on how to use the script-based Reporter to load historical data.

 ## Authentication

-Currently we only support a rudimentary form of authentication between the reporter and the datastore.
-The idea is that the reporter will be run on premisis (ie. by fleet operator) and will then need to authenticate itself with the centralized datastore architecture.
-For now this is done via s3 authentication where fleet operators will be given keys to access s3.
-More info about connecting the reporter to s3 can be found by running the kafka-reporter without argument to see configuration parameter.
+Currently we only support a rudimentary form of authentication between the reporter and the Datastore.
+The idea is that the reporter will be run on-premises (ie. by fleet operator) and will then need to authenticate itself with the centralized Datastore architecture.
+For now this is done via S3 authentication where fleet operators will be given keys to access S3.
+More info about connecting the reporter to S3 can be found by running the Kafka-based Reporter without argument to see [configuration parameters](#kafka-stream-configuration).

 ## Configuration

-The reporter works by using an algorithm called map matching to take gps traces and compute the paths they took given a backing route network.
-The route network in this case is provided by the [valhalla](https://github.com/valhalla) library which is used to do the map matching algorithm.
+The Reporter works by using an algorithm called map-matching to take GPS traces and compute the paths they took given a backing route network.
+The route network in this case is provided by the [Valhalla](https://github.com/valhalla) library which is used to do the map-matching algorithm.
 The algorithm has a number of configuration parameters which can be tuned to the particular use-cases found within the input data.
-Currently these values are set to sensible defaults and are baked into the docker container.
+Currently these values are set to sensible defaults and are baked into the Docker container.
 To make changes to these values you'll need to change the `Dockerfile` and build your own container with custom values.
 These values are set via the `valhalla_build_config` command within the `Dockerfile`.
 To see the different values for map matching you can run `valhalla_build_config` and have a look at the various `meili` options.

+For more background on how to tune the map-matching algorithm's parameters see the [Reporter Quality Testing Rig](https://github.com/opentraffic/reporter-quality-testing-rig/).

 In addition, the Reporter can be configured to determine which levels of the road network can be reported to the Datastore.
 By default, the configuration is set to report on highway and arterial levels and to exclude local or residential roads.
 There are 2 environment variables that control this:

-* REPORT_LEVELS=0,1,2 - This will enable reporting on all road levels including local roads.
-The default is set to 0,1 if no environment variable is set.
+* `REPORT_LEVELS=0,1,2` - This will enable reporting on all road levels including local roads.
+The default is set to `0,1` if no environment variable is set.
-* TRANSITION_LEVELS=0,1,2 - This will enable reporting transitions onto next segment for all road levels, including local roads.
-The defaults is set to 0,1 if no environment variable is set.
+* `TRANSITION_LEVELS=0,1,2` - This will enable reporting transitions onto next segment for all road levels, including local roads.
+The defaults is set to `0,1` if no environment variable is set.

 Note that setting to report next segment transitions on all levels will not necessarily mean that all transitions onto local roads will be reported.
 Since full segments must be traversed, any transition onto a local road that occurs along the middle of an arterial or highway traffic segment will not be reported.